bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:48 AM CT, April 02</p>
+<p class="updated_time"> Latest data: 03:16 AM CT, April 02</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 71°, which is 22° **warmer** than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

 - 44°
-- Overcast
+- Misty
-- 96% humidity
+- 97% humidity
-- 14 mph wind
+- 15 mph wind
-- 99% cloud cover
+- 87% cloud cover
-- 31 AQI 🟩
+- 30 AQI 🟩
-- 0.43 inches of rain in the past 24 hours
+- 0.41 inches of rain in the past 24 hours
-- 0.59 inches of rain expected in the next 48 hours
+- 0.29 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>